codenautas/backend-plus/LEEME.md

 ### Tables definition

 Are defined tables, database views (which correspond to a database VIEW), or query views (which are simply a query that knows the application but didn't generate a VIEW).
-In the future there will be available tables which not have data that originated by the database, for example a list of fields would have to be able to be seen in a table.
+In the future there will be available to create tables which not have data originated by the database, for example a list of fields would have to be able to be seen in a table.

 #### tableDef: